SLC.gov

 More Info

-The City will redouble efforts to enforce quality of life laws to improve responsiveness to residents and businesses negatively impacted by crime and homelessness.
+The City has redoubled efforts to enforce quality of life laws to improve responsiveness to residents and businesses negatively impacted by crime and homelessness.
+Efforts include the creation of the Urban Services Division within City operations, expansion of the Rapid Intervention Team, a camping ordinance that will be presented to City Council, and other policy changes.

 Establish Downtown Safety & Activation Partnership